vircadia/vircadia-web-sdk/CODING_STANDARD.md

 ### File Code Order

 Code in a file should be ordered as follows:
 - Imports.
-In directory order then alphabetical order.
+In directory order then alphabetical order, except where inheritance requires differently.
 - Public types.
 - Private types.